 G.A.
 Automotive, Austin's Best Auto Repair Services

-Since 1990, G.A.
-Automotive has provided the Austin area with five-star auto repair.
-Our goal is to offer top-notch auto repair services available at affordable prices.
-Call today to schedule an appointment at 512-444-7005 or come by the shop at 4431 Lucksinger Lane.
+G.A.
+Automotive has provided Austin and the surrounding area with five-star auto repair since 1990.
+We provide reliable, high quality auto repair services to our customers at affordable prices.
+Call today to schedule an appointment at 512-444-7005 or come by the shop at 4431 Lucksinger Lane in Austin, TX.

-We know your time is important.
-That's why we are conveniently located near you in Austin, TX.
-Most truck or car maintenance services can be performed while you wait.
-Many repairs can be completed the same day.
-Difficult or easy, our mechanics will get your auto repairs done quickly and get you back on the road in a jiffy.
+Your time is important!
+That's why our goal is to perform maintenance services and any needed repairs as quickly as we can.
+Most truck or car maintenance services can be performed within minutes or hours.
+Repairs can often be completed on the same day.
+Whether it's a complex repair or an easy one, our mechanics will get it done quickly and get you back on the road.
+We are also conveniently located near Austin, TX.
 Call today to schedule an appointment at 512-444-7005.

 How Much Will It Cost?

-We provide the Austin area with reliable, affordable automotive maintenance and repair services.
-You'll be hard-pressed to find the same level of professionalism and service that our auto mechanics provide!
-Our certified technicians and highly trained auto repair specialists provide the best service in Austin on domestic and import cars and trucks of all types.
+It's our mission to provide the Austin area and its communities with reliable, affordable automotive maintenance and repair services.
+You will not find the same level of professionalism and service that our auto mechanics provide anywhere else around town!
+Our highly trained auto maintenance and repair specialists will provide the best service in Austin on your vehicle.

 Discover What We Do!